Chenxy517/EC500_HW2/P1/README.md

 Note: This project was bootstrapped with the Platform of Android mained in Java Language, which could be found in details of [Android API 13](https://developer.android.com/about).
 API and Reference: Android 13, the latest version of Android, includes stronger protections for user privacy, improvements for developer productivity.

-In this project, our team designed and depolyed an a simple Android application who satisfies the following specifications:
+In this project, our team designed and deployed an a simple Android application who satisfies the following specifications:

 - Display of the following additional metrics:
   - Elapsed time (in seconds) - since the start of the application (or the last reset);